atomisthq/docs/docs/reference/rug/path-expressions.md

 Certain object types will provide functions that can be called on them that are type dependent.
 Those functions that return values that can be converted to boolean values can be used.
-The implementation of each object type should document functions valid to use in Rug tree expressions.
+The implementation of each object type should document functions valid to use in Rug path expressions.
 These functions can be called in predicates and must be preceded with a dot (`.`).

 ## Data Model

-Rug tree expressions operate on objects as a tree.
-This section describes how Rug tree expressions model objects as a tree.
+Rug path expressions operate on objects as a tree.
+This section describes how Rug path expressions model objects as a tree.
 This model is conceptual only and does not mandate any particular implementation.